 Make a Gift with a Donor-Advised Fund

-- Make an outright gift by suggesting a grant to The Corning Museum of Glass.
+- Make an outright gift now by recommending a grant to The Corning Museum of Glass.

-- Designate The Corning Museum of Glass to receive all or a portion of the fund value upon the termination of the fund.
+- Create a succession plan to recommend that The Corning Museum of Glass receive all or a portion of the fund value upon the termination of the fund.

 You can select the option that best suits your philanthropic and financial goals to support the The Corning Museum of Glass.
-Just contact your fund administrator to request a distribution or beneficiary form or download the appropriate form(s) from your administrator’s website.
+Just contact your Donor-Advised Fund administrator to recommend a grant to the Museum or to discuss a succession plan.

-If you include The Corning Museum of Glass in your plans, please let us know and use our legal name and federal tax ID.
+If you include The Corning Museum of Glass in your plans, please let us know and be sure to use our legal name and federal tax ID.

 Legal Name: The Corning Museum of Glass